DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-19-reason-for-rejection-cannot-sponsor-visa.md

 A recent policy change means that [state-funded schools cannot sponsor Student visas](https://www.gov.uk/guidance/recruit-trainee-teachers-from-overseas-accredited-itt-providers#recruit-by-becoming-a-visa-sponsor).

 This has prompted us to add ‘cannot sponsor visa’ as a reason for rejection.
-This will make it easier for providers to give the right reason, and allow us to gather further data about why providers reject applications.
+It will make it easier for providers to give the right reason and improve our data about why providers reject applications.

-Although for now, we will present this as a simple yes/no question, it’s important to note that the visa situation is quite complicated.
-This may require further work later.

 ## Other types of visa available to candidates

+Although this work is in response to the change in rules for Student visas, other types of visas may be available to candidates.

-A Student visa may not be the only option available to a candidate, depending on their circumstances and the course they’re applying for.
-These other options include:
+Depending on their circumstances and the course they’re applying for, candidates may be eligible for:

 - Skilled Worker visa
 - Youth Mobility Scheme visa
-- Graduate visa - this has not been launched yet
+- Graduate visa - available from 1 July 2021

 The Skilled Worker visa: